 Do we have a positive user experience that encourages people to engage with procurement?

-Focusing on these core areas will help procurement drive value for the organization beyond simple cost savings.
+Focusing on these core areas will help procurement value creation for the organization beyond simple cost savings.
 Because when you ask these questions and design a process and ecosystem that makes procurement easy to engage with “some magic starts to happen” as Greg says.

 A key to sharing procurement’s vision is choosing our words carefully.
 Procurement has traditionally focused on cost savings and spend-under-management.
 These are important to us, but not necessarily important to our stakeholders.
 Stakeholders instead want to know how procurement is helping build their business.
 The fact that we have different metrics that we’re measuring by than the stakeholders in our own business is, I think, at the core of the problem.